guilhemmarchand/nmon-for-splunk/docs/Userguide.rst

 ::

-    python create_agent.py -f nmon-performance-monitor-for-unix-and-linux-systems_1514.tgz --agentname TA-nmon-perl --agentmode perl --indexname myindex

-    Extracting tgz Archive: nmon-performance-monitor-for-unix-and-linux-systems_1514.tgz
+   ./create_agent.py -f TA-nmon_1316.tgz --agentname TA-nmon-perl --agentmode perl --indexname myindex Extracting tgz Archive: TA-nmon_1316.tgz
    INFO: Extracting Agent tgz resources Archives
    INFO: Renaming TA-nmon default agent to TA-nmon-perl Achieving files transformation...
    Done.
    INFO: Customizing any reference to index name in files
-    INFO: ************* Tar creation done of: TA-nmon-perl.tar.gz *************
+   INFO: ************* Tar creation done of: TA-nmon-perl.tgz *************

    *** Agent Creation terminated: To install the agent: ***

-     - Upload the tgz Archive TA-nmon-perl.tar.gz to your Splunk deployment server
+    - Upload the tgz Archive TA-nmon-perl.tgz to your Splunk deployment server
     - Extract the content of the TA package in $SPLUNK_HOME/etc/deployment-apps/
     - Configure the Application (set splunkd to restart), server class and associated clients to push the new package to your clients

    Operation terminated.

 .. _Nmon_SplunkApp_Customize_py: